-All of our ceramic catalytic converters carry a 2 year manufacturers warranty.
+All of our catalytic converters carry a 2 year manufacturers warranty.
 Although every effort is made to ensure our catalytic converters will not fail, sometimes a problem with the vehicle will cause them to break down.
 The following problems are not covered by the warranty.

 Plugged or Contaminated